guhansattanathan/ShareSkippy/PROFILE_TROUBLESHOOTING.md

 ## Issue: "Failed to save profile"

-This guide helps you debug and fix profile save issues in the WalkSkippy application.
+This guide helps you debug and fix profile save issues in the ShareSkippy application.

 ## Quick Fixes to Try First